awguzman/Fantasy_Football_Draft_Helper/README.md

 **Touchdown Regression**

-Contains three python scripts meant to compute touchdown regression candidacy for the 2023 season (will update each offseason).
-We import play-by-play data from 2000-2022 via nfl_data_py and compute the expected touchdowns vs actual touchdowns for each non-rookie RB, WR, and TE player in the 2023 season.
+Contains three python scripts meant to compute touchdown regression candidacy for the 2024 season (will update each offseason).
+We import play-by-play data from 2000-2023 via nfl_data_py and compute the expected touchdowns vs actual touchdowns for each non-rookie RB, WR, and TE player in the 2023 season.
+We can use this to tell whether we expect a player to perform better or worse with respect to touchdown scoring in the next season.
 Each script generates a .csv file.